 *Editorial Note: The content of this article is based on the author’s opinions and recommendations alone.
 It has not been previewed, commissioned or otherwise endorsed by any credit card issuer.
 This site may be compensated through a credit card issuer partnership.

-This article was last updated Jun 13, 2018, but some terms and conditions may have changed or are no longer available.
-For the most accurate and up to date information please consult the terms and conditions found on the issuer website.
+This article was last updated Jun 13, 2018.
+Terms and conditions may have changed.
+For the most accurate information, please consult the issuer website.

 The Barclaycard Arrival Plus® World Elite Mastercard®* was replaced with the Barclays Arrival® Premier World Elite Mastercard® in early April 2018.
 There are a number of differences — some good, some bad — between the two cards.

-The Barclays Arrival® Premier World Elite Mastercard® is trying to get into the more premium travel-branded credit card space with competitors like Citi ThankYou® Premier Card and Chase Sapphire Preferred® Card, all while balancing a simple way to earn miles and offering more perks.
+The Barclays Arrival® Premier World Elite Mastercard® is trying to get into the more premium travel-branded credit card space with competitors like Chase Sapphire Preferred® Card, all while balancing a simple way to earn miles and offering more perks.